rcardin/value-classes/README.md

 case class Description(txt: String)
 ```

 The new types, `BarCode` and `Description`, are nothing more than wrappers around strings.
-However,
+In
-they allow us to refine the functions of our repository to avoid the previous information mismatch:
+jargon, we call them _value types_.
+However, they allow us to refine the functions of our repository
+to avoid the previous information mismatch:

 ```scala
 trait AnotherProductRepository {